Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCCliquetEngine.rst

 Overview
 =========

 The Cliquet option pricing engine uses Monte Carlo Simulation to estimate the value of Cliquet Option.
-Here, we assume the process of asset pricing applies to Black-Scholes process.
+Here, it is assumed that the process of asset pricing applies to Black-Scholes process.

 The Cliquet Option is an exotic option.
 It is constructed by a series of forward start options.
 The start dates, also called resets dates, are pre-determined in the contract in advance.
 Generally,